Graph Machine Learning in the Era of Large Language Models (LLMs): Introduction

-On the other hand, although LLM achieves great success in various fields, it still faces several challenges, including hallucinations, actuality awareness, and lacking explainability~\cite{ding2024survey,logan2019barack,bubeck2023sparks,zhao2024explainability}.
+On the other hand, although LLM achieves great success in various fields, it still faces several challenges, including hallucinations, actuality awareness, and lacking explainability~\cite{logan2019barack,bubeck2023sparks,zhao2024explainability}.
 Graphs, especially knowledge graphs, capture extensive high-quality and reliable factual knowledge in a structured format~\cite{chen2022knowledge}.
-Therefore, incorporating graph structure into LLMs could improve the reasoning ability of LLMs and mitigate these limitations~\cite{xiong2024large}.
+Therefore, incorporating graph structure into LLMs could improve the reasoning ability of LLMs and mitigate these limitations.
 To this end, efforts have been made to explore the potential of graphs in augmenting LLMs' explainability~\cite{luo2023reasoning,wang2023keqing} and mitigating hallucination~\cite{guan2023mitigating,li2023verifiable}.
 Given the rapid evolution and significant potential of this field, a thorough review of recent advancements in graph applications and Graph ML in the era of LLMs is imperative.

-Therefore, in this survey, we aim to provide a comprehensive review of Graph Machine Learning in the era of LLMs.
-The outline of the survey is shown in Figure~\ref{fig:outline}: Section~\ref{sec:related work} reviews work related to graph machine learning and foundation models.
+Therefore, in this survey, we aim to provide a comprehensive review of Graph ML in the era of LLMs.
+The outline of the survey is shown in Figure~\ref{fig:outline}: Section~\ref{sec:related work} reviews work related to graph machine learning and LLMs.
 Section~\ref{sec:graph foundation model} introduces the deep learning methods on graphs, which focus on various GNN models and self-supervised methods.
 Subsequently, the survey delves into how LLMs can be used to enhance Graph ML in Section~\ref{sec:LLM-enhanced Graph} and how graphs can be adopted for augmenting LLMs in Section~\ref{sec:Graph-enhanced LLMs}.
 Finally, some applications and potential future directions for Graph ML in the era of LLMs are discussed in Section~\ref{sec:application} and Section~\ref{sec:future_work}, respectively.
+The relevant literature for each chapter is presented in Figure~\ref{fig:ref tree}.
 Our main contributions can be summarized as follows: